spinnaker/spinnaker.github.io/guides/tutorials/codelabs/azure-vmss-source-to-prod/index.md

 > NOTE: Record the name of the cluster. it will be used in the next step.

-### III.
-Enable Prod deployment
+### X. Enable Prod deployment

 1. Click *Add stage* in the *Deploy codelab* section.
-1. Use the following values to configuret this stage:
+1. Use the following values to configure this stage:
   * Type: Enable Server Group
   * Stage Name: Enable Prod Deployment
   * Depends On: Deploy to Prod